AMSC22-23/Montecarlo_Bergamaschi-Infascelli-DiRaimondo/notes.md

 - the function to integrate and the domain are two separate entities, it would make more sense to treat them in two different data structures

 ## Minor
-- could use `std::vector` or `std::array` to work in N-dimesions and not just two
 - parameter files shuould be in a different directory